I got this great question and thought I’d answer it here:

 You are teaching 10th grade American History, and I’m sure some part of that teaching will involve the transcontinental railroad.
 In New York State, there are plenty of standards you could use.
 The cool thing about Railroad Tycoon series is the simulation element - so you could ask your kids to set up some “what if” scenarios, and perhaps incorporate the game into a bigger role-play in your classroom.

 You could also use Railroad Tycoon to talk about economic development during this period.
 From wikipedia:

 The objective of the game is to build and manage a railroad company by laying track, building stations, and buying and scheduling trains.
 The game models supply and demand of goods and passengers as well as a miniature stock market on which players can buy and sell stock of their own or competing companies.

 I hope I’ve answered your question - again, I’d like to offer my congratulations to you, and I’m eager to hear how Railroad Tycoon works for you!

-Published on Saturday, July 19, 2008 (10 years, 7 months, and one week ago).
+Published on Saturday, July 19, 2008 (10 years, 9 months, and 5 days ago).
 Posted in: Games in education Practical Advice